Meghalaya: Districts

 The East Khasi Hills district was carved out of the Khasi Hills on 28 October 1976.
 The district has covered an area of 2748 km2 and has a population of 660,923 as per the 2001 census.
 The headquarters of East Khasi Hills is located in Shillong.

 The Ri-Bhoi district was formed by the further division of East Khasi Hills district on 4 June 1992.
 It has an area of 2448 km2.
 The total population of the district was 192,795 in the 2001 census.
 The district headquarters is at Nongpoh.
 It has a hilly terrain, and a large part of the area is covered with forests.
 The Ri-Bhoi district is known for its pineapples and is the largest producer of pineapples in the state.

 The West Khasi Hills district is the largest district in the state with a geographical area of 5247 km2.
 The district was carved out of Khasi Hills District on 28 October 1976.
 The district headquarters are located at Nongstoin.

 The East Garo Hills district was formed in 1976 and has a population of 247,555 as per the 2001 census.
 It covers an area of 2603 km2.
 The District Headquarters are at Williamnagar, earlier known as Simsangiri.
 Nongalbibra, a town in this district, has many coal mines.
 The coal is transported to Goalpara and Jogighopa via NH62.

 The West Garo Hills district lies in the western part of the state and covers a geographical area of 3714 km2.
 The population of the district is 515,813 as per the 2001 census.
 The district headquarters are located at Tura.

 The South Garo Hills district came into existence on 18 June 1992 after the division of the West Garo Hills district.
 The total geographical area of the district is 1850 km2.
 As per the 2001 census the district has a population of 99,100.
 The district headquarters are at Baghmara.

 In 2012, there were 11 districts, 16 towns and an estimated 6,026 villages in Meghalaya.
 A 12th district, Eastern West Khasi Hills, was created in 2021.

+The table below shows the human development index of various districts of Meghalaya, as of 2021.